JCirera/MLproject-skeleton/README.md

 * [Discussion and conclusions](#discussion-and-conclusions)

 ## General info
 This repository is made by data scientists for data scientits.
-It has the aim to reduce the time searching for installers and libraries when starting a new project.
+Its aim is to reduce time searching for installers and libraries when starting a new project.
 It also considers the necessity to orchestrate the ML pipelines with [Airflow](https://github.com/apache/airflow) and to track and register the models with [MLFlow](https://github.com/mlflow/mlflow).

 ## Architecture